ATCC-Bioinformatics/genome_portal_api/README.md

 ## deep_search() <a name="deep_search"></a>
 `deep_search()` allows the user to search for a term in a list of genome JSON metadata.
 The function searches through every key and value in the metadata nested dictionary.
 By default, it runs in 'text' mode, where the term is searched within the entire JSON as a string. 'json' mode enables full text matching as either a key or dict value.

 This function also supports fuzzy matching with the search term.
-By adding `fuzzy=value` to the command, the 'value' becomes the fuzzy token ratio value.
+By adding `fuzz_on=value` to the command, the 'value' becomes the fuzzy ratio value.

 To use this function, you must have downloaded all genomic metadata using `download_all_genomes()` or must assign your personal list to the variable `global_genome_metadata`.